September 13, 2018

 Talk to your family and loved ones about what you’ll do in an emergency.
 Think about how you’ll communicate, where you’ll meet up if you’re separated, and what you’ll do to stay safe.
 If evacuation is a possibility, make plans for where you’ll go and when you’ll leave.

-Make Your Health a Priority at Infusion Express
+Prioritize Your Health with Infusion Express

 If you want to be prepared in an emergency, start by making your everyday health a priority.
 So, if IV infusions are a part of your chronic illness treatment plan, then consider scheduling your next appointment at Infusion Express.
 Infusion Express makes it possible for you to get your treatment on your own schedule with the comforts of home at any of our offices.
 So, you can receive your IV treatment while catching up on your favorite TV shows on our HDTVs, digging into the latest hit novel on our eReaders, or by simply hanging out with friends or family in your own private room.
 You can bring your laptop and work if you’re on a tight deadline at work, or you can even bring your spouse and call it a date!
 It’s the right care at the right place to get your health on track.